 If you have an interest in graduate school but haven’t decided on a specific focus, you may want to begin with your CANES faculty or a faculty member practicing the discipline you’re most interested in.
 Think about the questions you have before you meet and be prepared.

-McNair Scholars – what is graduate school really like?
+McNair Scholars – a bridge program to graduate school

 If you’re interested in the health care field, you should visit the Center for Pre-Health Advising.
 It’s a great resource that provides information about the variety of health careers available and valuable information about the academic path you may want to take in pursuit of these options.